CaterpillarStudyGroup/ImportantArticles/src/Spring-It-OnTheGameDeveloper'sSpring-Roll-Call.md

 ## Quaternion Spring

 The simplified code of the simple spring damper also lends itself to be easily adapted to other things such as quaternions.
-Here the main trick is to convert quaternion differences into [spring-damper](https://www.daniel-holden.com/page/exponential-map-angle-axis-angular-velocity) angular velocities (first convert to angle axis then scale the axis by the angle) so that they can interact with the other terms such as the exponential terms and the spring velocity.
+Here the main trick is to convert quaternion differences into [angular velocities](https://www.daniel-holden.com/page/exponential-map-angle-axis-angular-velocity) (first convert to angle axis then scale the axis by the angle) so that they can interact with the other terms such as the exponential terms and the spring velocity.

 ```c++
 void simple_spring_damper_exact_quat(